RapidSoftwareSolutions/Marketplace-AudioTranscription-Package/README.md

 ## How to get credentials:
 0. Login to your [Scale API dashboard](https://dashboard.scaleapi.com/dashboard)
-1. Copy and save your `TESTAPI KEY` or `LIVEAPI KEY` for production.
+1. Copy and save your `TEST API KEY` or `LIVE API KEY` for production.

 ## AudioTranscription.createCategorizationTask
 This endpoint creates a categorization task.
 In this task, one of our workers will view the attachment and choose a category for it according to the instruction.
 You may allow multiple categories to be chosen by setting allow_multiple to true.
 Example use cases are spam detection, copyright detection, product categorization, etc.